-Japan's penal code includes "accidental death injuries or resulting from professional negligence Penal Code, (the section 211).This criminal charge is unique to Japan because not many other countries have same incrimination.
+Japan's penal code includes "accidental death or injuries resulting from professional negligence (the Penal Code, section 211).
+This criminal charge is unique to Japan because not many other countries have the same incrimination.
 This charge is applied when anybody causes death or brings bodily harm to others for failure to pay due attention required for professional activities.
-Here, professional activities refer to any activities which need license or qualification, the most typical of which is car driving.
+Here, professional activities refer to any activities which need license or qualification, the most typical which is car driving.
 Drivers who killed or injured somebody else while driving a car for failure to pay due attention will be charged for this crime and doctors and any health professionals are no exception.